Learn About Your Pets and Their Health

 - Controlling fleas in the environment

 Dogs and cats share the same fleas.
 It is important that all pets in your home are on a flea preventive.
-Treating your pet for fleas has never been easier.
-With the many choices we have today, we can provide you with the safest and most effective flea preventive for your pet’s needs.
+Treating your pet for fleas has never been easier with the many choices we have today.
+As a result, we can provide you with the safest and most effective flea preventive for your pet’s needs.

 Apart from irritation, are fleas particularly harmful?